vbotka/ansible-collection-freebsd/docs/source/examples/014/example-014.rst

 Playbook output
 ^^^^^^^^^^^^^^^

-| It takes 4s to create the dynamic inventory and construct the variables.
+| It takes 4s in this case to create the dynamic inventory and construct the variables.
 | (The cache is disabled in *iocage.yml*. *cache=False*)

 .. literalinclude:: out/out-01.txt